 3.3.2 eWOM

-The dependent variable, eWOM, was measured with ten items.
+The dependent variable, eWOM, was measured with ten items (adapted from Eisingerich et al., 2015).
 Six items were about positive eWOM, and four were about negative eWOM.
 A factor analysis was conducted, including all the ten items used to measure eWOM.
 Specifically, a factor analysis using Principal Components extraction with Varimax rotation based on Eigenvalues (> 1.00), KMO = .88, χ2 (N = 287, 45) = 2105.48, p < .001) showed that the items indeed load upon two factors: positive eWOM and negative eWOM.

 Positive eWOM explains 43,5 % of the variance, and negative eWOM explains 32.1 % of the variance.

 Based on the factor analysis, positive eWOM intentions were measured with six items.
-These included whether the respondent is willing to like the message, post a positive reaction under the message, would share the message with friends, would say positive things about it on Facebook, would recommend it to friends, and whether they would start to follow the Facebook page of the company (Eisingerich et al., 2015).
+These included whether the respondent is willing to like the message, post a positive reaction under the message, would share the message with friends, would say positive things about it on Facebook, would recommend it to friends, and whether they would start to follow the Facebook page of the company.
 They will have to indicate their answers on a Likert scale on whether the statement will apply to them.
 The items were Likert-scale based, and respondents had to answer ranging from 1 (Strongly disagree) to 7 (Strongly agree) whether the statement applied to them.
 The scale's Cronbach's alpha was .91.
 This means that the scale is reliable.
 The items were computed into a new variable named positive eWOM.
 The mean score is 23.1, with a standard deviation of 8.4.

 Furthermore, the other factor found is negative eWOM intentions, and it was measured with four items.
 These included whether the respondent is willing to post a negative reaction under the post, whether they want to share the post with their friends to express negative feelings about it if they would be willing to say negative things about the company on Facebook, and whether they would say negative things about the fashion products they deliver to their customers (Eisingerich et al., 2015).
 Respondents had to answer again based Likert scale from 1 (Strongly disagree) to 7 (Strongly agree) on whether the statement applied to them.
 The scale's Cronbach's alpha was .93.
 This means that the scale is reliable.
 There was no need to delete an item since it would only decrease Cronbach's alpha score.
 The items were computed into a new variable named negative eWOM.
 The mean score of the scale is 8.2, with a standard deviation of 4.5.